beartype/beartype/doc/src/eli5.rst

 against breaches in type safety by improper parameter and return values violating developer expectations.

 Beartype is unopinionated.
-Beartype inflicts *no* developer constraints beyond `importation and usage of a single configuration-free decorator
+Beartype inflicts *no* developer constraints beyond :ref:`importation and usage of a single configuration-free decorator
-<Cheatsheet_>`__.
+<tldr:tldr>`.
 Beartype is trivially integrated into new and existing
 applications, stacks, modules, and scripts already annotating callables with :ref:`PEP-compliant industry-standard type hints <pep:pep>`.